-6.4.14.3 Configure the I/O Slice
+6.4.17.1 Configure the I/O Slice

-For more details, refer to "Map Input and Output to Variables" (p.
-296)
+For more details, refer to Map Input and Output to Variables

-6.4.15 Add & Configure Third Party Devices
+6.4.18 Add & Configure Third Party Devices

-EtherCAT devices may be added to the EtherCAT node in the Project view.
-This helps to preconfigure the EtherCAT network in the project before connecting to the controller.
+EtherCAT devices which are physically connected to the network can be scanned and discovered.
+EtherCAT devices may also be manually added to the EtherCAT node in the Project view.
+Manually added devices allow the project to be configured before connecting.